 AutoClipX can automatically save text that you copy or paste to a file.
 Only text is saved.

 Disable AutoSave: Nothing copied or pasted will be saved and, if there is an existing AutoSave file, you will be asked if you want to delete it.

 Save all copied text to file: Everything copied with AutoClipX will be saved.

 Save all pasted text to file: Everything pasted with AutoClipX will be saved.

-Delimiter between each block: You can insert a separator between each block of text that is saved.
+Delimiter between each text block: The selected separator will be inserted between each block of text that is saved.